-It is important to research the organization prior to arriving at an interview.
+Research the organization prior to your interview so that you can respond to queries from a point of knowledgeable and are prepared to ask good questions in return.
 A few questions you could ask your prospective employer to determine if the position/organization is a good fit include:

 City of Tacoma Human Rights & Human Services Department provides a wide variety of information on topics including employment discrimination, Americans with Disabilities Act (ADA), local events related to these topics and more.